-Challenge number Detail of challenge 1 Lack of progress in reading due to the knowledge and vocabulary deficit 2 Poor oral language skills due to an extended period at home where English may not be the first language and where rich language has not been in frequent use 3 Quality of teaching: gaps in knowledge (from time spent out of school) not identified and misconceptions not addressed quickly enough 4 Unsupported learning habits at home (including supporting pupils whose parents are away for extended periods or where parents lack the skills to be able to support) 5 Vulnerable pupils presenting with social, emotional and mental health have increased since lockdown 6 Support needed for families to overcome socio-economic disadvantage and to raise attendance
+Challenge number Detail of challenge l 1 Lack of progress in reading due to the knowledge and vocabulary deficit.
+This then impacts learning across the curriculum. Ì

+2 Low levels of language on entry to school further limits reading, comprehension and writing skills.
+This persists through KS1 and into KS2.
+A significant % of disadvantaged children enter early years with below expected communication and language skills.
+3 Quality of teaching: gaps in knowledge not identified and misconceptions not addressed quickly enough.
+Learning habits are often unsupported at home (including supporting pupils whose parents are away for extended periods or where parents lack the skills to be able to support).
+4 Attendance is low across the school for disadvantaged pupils and this is further complicated by the number of families being moved to temporary accommodation and therefore travelling significant distances to attend Conway.
+5 Vulnerable pupils presenting with social, emotional and mental health needs are increasing.
+Teacher referrals have significantly increased since the pandemic and continue this upward trajectory.
+6 Support needed for families to overcome socio-economic disadvantage: struggles to provide uniform, access to enrichment activities and other funded opportunities.